By Nasir Ali Hussain

 Horror, for me, is always a battle of the sacred and the profane over the right to determine who should command those labels.
 I realised that what I like about the horror, supernatural and ghost genres were not just the senses of dread, enchantment and transportation they gave you, but also the way they tapped into those hard to articulate and deep-seated fears of the dark and unknown.
 I liked the way these genres of the weird and uncanny nudged at those uncomfortable thoughts that were embedded in our psyches from earliest childhood.
 How such fears get there I can’t say, but I daresay they are there in all of us.
-However, these nocturnal and internal fears that give impetus to one’s mind to throw up disquieting images in the cinema screen of the mind; as well as the unique sensations of thrill, excitement and fear that the supernatural genre give are things everybody can relate to across all cultures.
-When at its best there is an unlikely sense of gravitas in horror and things dealing with the supernatural.
+However, these nocturnal and internal fears that give impetus to one’s mind to throw up disquieting images in the cinema screen of the mind as well as the unique sensations of thrill, excitement and fear that the supernatural genre give.
+When at its best there is an unlikely sense of gravitas in horror.
 This is something well-demonstrated in the supernatural fiction of M R James, Sheridan Le Fanu, Edgar Allan Poe, Dickens and James Herbert.
 There is a quality in their most powerful works that makes us question what we really know about the world we live in.

-There are three films that make up the original unholy trinity of the genre.
-These are WitchFinder General (1968) The Blood on Satan’s Claw (1971) and The Wicker Man (1973).
+Three films that make up the original unholy trinity of the genre.
+They are WitchFinder General (1968) The Blood on Satan’s Claw (1971) and The Wicker Man (1973).
 I will give my thoughts on these three seminal films later on in this piece.
 There are also a spate of documentaries and books from that time period which could be said to fit nicely into the genre.
 Now, these early films and writings were not a part of some thought-out movement.
 There was no name for such fiction.
 Not even an established trope, or pattern to chart the road by.
-There was little.
-Most of what we had in the twentieth century English language were the works of Dennis Wheatley and ‘ideas’.
-An abstraction, borne more out of fancy and instinct than by any well-laid out planning on the part of the writers and directors involved.
-The folk trope of the late 60s was something birthed as a defiant response to the world at the time.
-Much of what was produced in the west pertaining to ‘the creative arts’ during the 60’s through to the mid 70’s was rather an outgrowth of the prevailing spirit of escapism of the time.
-That, and the (for want of a better expression) hippy decadence of the new permissive age.
-I also suspect that the spirit of the time was a natural by-product of an age of relative economic prosperity.
-Such periods always engeander the kind of social security that allows the mind to wander.
-Since times are less perilous, the young and participants of the artistic and literary community get to enjoy a greater luxury of time and space for the exploration of alternative ideas.
-There was a sudden surge of freedom in general, especially for those young people who were not faced with having to work as soon as they left school.
-Ideas such as the Wicca and all things occult; the mythic idealisation of the land and romanticisation of nature as an ideal in the face of growing high rise buildings and grey, looming factories with smoking chimneys were all factors behind the rise of the New Age movement in Western Europe.
-There was also the new fangled spirit of free love which brought along with it a sense of stubborn rebellion.
-A ‘rebellion’ powered by a blind yearning for the different, the unusual and the exotic.
-You had all the aforementioned ingredients layered over with the surface cause of the Vietnam War and a nation gleefully coming out of the austerity of post- war 1950’s Britain.
-The collective consciousness of those not yet born during the second World War brought about a cultural zeitgeist in the 60’s and 70’s that, for good or bad, psychologically remodelled the western world … But that discussion is outside of the remit of this piece and perhaps an article for another day.
+There was little, besides the works of Dennis Wheatley and an idea borne more out of instinct than by intention, on the part of the writers and directors.
+I suspect that what was produced during the period of the late 60’s to mid 70’s was rather an outgrowth of the prevailing spirit of escapism of the time.
+That and the hippy decadence of the new permissive age.
+I suspect the spirit of the time was also a natural by-product of an age of relative economic prosperity.
+Such periods give a security that allow the luxury of time and space for the exploration of alternative ideas by those young people who were not faced with having to work as soon as they left school.
+Ideas such as the Wicca and all things occult; the mythic idealisation of the land and romanticisation of nature as an ideal in the face of growing high rise buildings and grey, looming factories with smoking chimneys which also gave birth to the New Age movement.
+Not to mention free love and a sense of stubborn rebellion, powered by a blind yearning for the different and the exotic.
+You had all the aforementioned layered over with the surface cause of the Vietnam War.
+The collective consciousness of those not yet born during the second World War brought about a zeitgeist that psychologically remodelled the western world- but that’s perhaps an article for another day.

 So what exactly is meant by the term ‘Folk Horror?’
-There has certainly more than one attempt at definition, since the term is a relatively newly coined one.
-To my mind what has become known as Folk Horror is something usually composed of the following five features.
+Well, there has been more than one attempt at definition, since the term is a relatively newly coined one, but it is something usually composed of the following five features.

 Firstly, the rural landscape of the English countryside, which is so integral to the genre.
 Second, the re-emergence of some ancient evil or blood thirsty pagan belief.
 Thirdly, a rejection of the moral values of the modern world, especially Christianity.
 Fourth, a sense of an unidentifiable compound of isolation, helplessness and strangeness and finally a violent or supernatural reckoning.